melissamesku/music_app_site/README.md

 **Known issues**
 - The radial gradient (under a mockup of a phone in the features section) I tried wrestling with in CSS but to no avail; I haven't yet figured out how to change the angled view aspect of the gradient.
 I ended up settling with a .png of the radial from Photoshop.
 At the 680px breakpoint, I got rid of the radial with `display:none` because it starts to compete with the surrounding text.
 - I made an executive decision to forego the aforementioned phone element at the 510px breakpoint because the layout gets a bit crowded and I felt the image had been represented enough in other places throughout the site.
 A better solution might be to make the phone element pop out of the columns and appear above instead.
-- Also at the 510px breakpoint, the section I call "sideways" has text overlay a .png.
-I think it looks cool but it definitely has readability issues.
+- Also at the 510px breakpoint, the section I call "sideways" has text on top of a .png.
+I think it looks cool but it should be adjusted to fix readability issues.
 - The hamburger menu link spans are clickable while the space between them is not; this makes the menu totally functional for touch-based interaction but less than ideal for mouse clicks which are more precise.
 - The design would be more complete were I to build out a fake menu for that hamburger button to link to.